kurrent-io/documentation/docs/server/kubernetes-operator/v1.0.0/getting-started/installation.md

   --set-file operator.license.file=/path/to/license.lic
 ```

-Here's what the command does:
+This command:
-- Sets the namespace of where the Operator will be deployed i.e. `kurrent` (feel free to change this)
+- Deploys the Operator into the `kurrent` namespace (use `--create-namespace` to create it).
+Feel free to modify this namespace.
 - Creates the namespace (if it already exists, leave out the `--create-namespace` flag)
 - Deploys CRDs (this can be skipped by removing `--set crds.enabled=true`)
-- Configures the Operator license
+- Applys the Operator license
 - Deploys a new Helm release called `kurrentdb-operator` in the `kurrent` namespace.

 *Expected Output*: